melparker101/p50/datasets/README.md

 # Datasets

 ### Ovary scRNA-seq datasets
+Download the scRNA-seq datasets into their corresponding directory in p50/data/counts.
 The GSE .md files in this sub directory contain general information about each dataset used.
 - GSE202601
 - GSE118127
 - GSE213216 *